sjhloco/ip_auto_lab/data_model/README.md

       - *ip_addr:*              Adding an IP makes it a L3 VLAN and creates the SVI
       - *ipv4_bgp_redist:*      *Yes* will redistribute the SVI into the BGP IPv4 address-family

 The L3VNIs and L2VNIs are automatically generated from the base VNI values.
 By default the L3VNIs/SVIs start at 3001 and are incremented by 1 for each L3 tenant.
-The L2VNIs start at 10000, are created per vlan by adding the vlan number to this value and are incremented by 10000 per tenant.
+The L2VNIs start at 10000, are created per-vlan by adding the vlan number to this value and are incremented by 10000 per tenant.

 - *srv_tenants_adv.base_vni:*
   - *tn_vlan: 3001*      Transit L3VNI start VLAN number.
 Increments by 1 for each L3 tenant (VRF)